Cyace84/tip4/docs/usage/mintingNft.md

 <div :class="llAction">

-Use this command to deploy base collection contract:
+Use this command to mint an nft:

 ```shell
 npx locklift run -s ./scripts/02-mint-nft.ts -n local